 Kathryn has a special love of song, and has given recitals for the Oxford Lieder Festival, the Rolston Recital Hall, Banff, the Regina Musical Club, and at St John’s Smith Square, London.
 Her work has received support from the BC Arts Council, the BC Touring Council, the Organisation of Saskatchewan Arts Councils, the Canada Council for the Arts, the Arts Council of England, and the Ralph Vaughan Williams Trust.
 A champion of new music, she has sung the world or national première of over 50 songs, the majority written for her voice.
 Raised on Vancouver Island, she trained initially at the Victoria Conservatory of Music, and went on to study at the University of Toronto (BA), Oxford University (DPhil), and the Guildhall School of Music & Drama in London (PGDip Performance), where her teachers were Emma Kirkby and Susan McCulloch.

 Prior to beginning work as a performer, Kathryn taught music history and aesthetics as a college lecturer at Oxford University for 12 years, with concurrent appointments at both Cambridge and at the Royal Academy of Music.
-A clinician for the British Columbia Choral Federation, she is also an instructor on the VCM Summer Academy Baroque Oratorio Program and co-artistic director (with Brian Wismath) of the VCM Summer Academy Choral Program.
+A clinician for the British Columbia Choral Federation, she is artistic director of the VCM Summer Baroque Chamber Singers Program and co-artistic director (with Brian Wismath) of the VCM Summer Academy Choral Program.
 Above all, Kathryn loves teaching.
-She hopes you will join a Pacific Song Collective project on Canada’s beautiful West Coast!
+She hopes she will see you at a Pacific Song Collective project on Canada’s beautiful West Coast!